 Hike a portion of England's famous South West Coast Path on this 11-day tour that weaves together a rich tapestry of dramatic cliffs, hidden coves, historic fishing villages, and legends of the Cornish Kingdom.
 You'll begin with a day exploring the ancient city of Exeter in Devon, then embark on a four-day walk from Bude to Padstow, with a rest day in Tintagel, the reputed birthplace of King Arthur.
-Finish with two nights in St Ives for an arty sojourn in the cosmopolitan seaside town.
+Finish with two nights in St Ives for an artsy interlude in the cosmopolitan seaside town.

 Highlights